 The coronavirus pandemic has compounded economic stress on student loan borrowers, with 59% reporting increased stress, anxiety, and depression caused by their student loans during the COVID-19 pandemic.2 The student loan provisions in the Coronavirus Aid, Relief and Economic Security (CARES) Act may provide some relief.

 Provisions of the law range from suspended student payments on some loans to providing tax incentives for employees whose employers help with loans.
-In these difficult financial times, assisting employees with their loans may not be possible for many employers, but supporting your workers in understanding how the law does impact them can still be a valuable benefit.
+Assisting with loans may not be possible for many employers but supporting your workers in understanding how the law does impact them can still be a valuable benefit.

-That’s important for millennial borrowers, many of whom have struggled to build wealth in an adulthood marked by financial challenges.
+That’s important for millennials borrowers, many of whom, have struggled to build wealth in an adulthood marked by financial challenges.
 Their economic growing pains have also impacted their parents, typically baby boomers, who may be helping their adult children manage their loan payments—even at the expense of their own retirement savings.

-“When we think about student loans, we often think about a younger person, just graduating and new to the workforce,” says Kalena Griffin Costa, Head of Business Development for Financial Wellness at Morgan Stanley.
-“But there is a significant amount of student debt being held by those with graduate or advanced degrees, as well as by people who have funded their children’s education.
+“When we think about student loans, we often think about a younger person, just graduating and new to the workforce,” says Laura Assomull, Head of Financial Wellness Business Development, Morgan Stanley at Work.
+“But there is a significant amount of student debt being held by those with graduate, or advanced degrees, as well as people who have funded their children’s education.
 These groups are also impacted.”

 There are several ways that you can help:

 Understand the Student Loan Provisions of the CARES Act